 Review Criteria

 The description should be sufficiently clear, detailed and complete to permit the reviewer to determine that the State’s election meets applicable federal statutory, regulatory and policy requirements.
-Again, States are cautioned to assure that any limitation on the scope of the benefit or service described in these last two options is not discriminatory and has a basis in medical necessity
+Again, States are cautioned to assure that any limitation on the scope of the benefit or service described in these last two options is not discriminatory and has a basis in medical necessity.
+States must assure, to the satisfaction of the CMS reviewer, that any limitations imposed will not prevent medically necessary services from being provided and will allow coverage sufficient for the benefit or service to achieve its purpose.

 Adding Authorization Requirements to an Additional Benefit